SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/workspace-type-and-reviewers.md

 * **Which policies can be delegated**

-:::info
+:::warning
 **Please note the following**:

-* Policies that are user-centered do not have specific workspaces they can be applied to, as they are applied tenant-wide.
+* **Policies that do not have task delegation available do not have active tasks to resolve, there are no reviewers, and no e-mails are sent.**
+  * Syskit Point Administrators can monitor and complete actions for those policies on the [Security & Compliance Checks](../security-compliance-checks/overview.md) screen when a vulnerability is detected.
 * For certain policies with task delegation enabled, when workspace owners don't resolve their tasks on time, you can select who the task will be reassigned to.
 If workspace owners do not complete the task, it will be reassigned to the reviewers you choose.
-* Policies that do not have task delegation available do not have active tasks to resolve, and no e-mails are sent.
+* Policies that are user-centered do not have specific workspaces they can be applied to, as they are applied tenant-wide.
-  * Syskit Point Administrators can monitor and complete actions for those policies on the [Security & Compliance Checks](../security-compliance-checks/overview.md) screen when a vulnerability is detected.

 :::